Avshalom Haviv: Aftermath

-On the following day, July 30, at 10:00, the funeral cortege of the three fighters proceeded towards the graveyard in Safed in a convoy led by a military vehicle followed by a family car and the "chevra kadisha".
+On the following day, July 30, at 10:00, the funeral cortege of the three fighters proceeded towards the graveyard in Safed Old Jewish Cemetery in a convoy led by a military vehicle followed by a family car and the "chevra kadisha".
 Nakar was first to be buried followed by Weiss and Haviv.
-The shock in Israel was deep at the time, coming as it did on top of the SS Exodus incident.
+The shock among Jewish communities in Mandatory Palestine was deep at the time, coming as it did on top of the SS Exodus incident.

 Charlton resigned as manager of the Acre Prison on the same day.
 It is known that he refused to execute the men personally and a replacement had to be brought in.

-On July 30, the Irgun carried out it's threat to kill the two British sergeants it had kidnapped earlier.
+On July 30, the Irgun carried out its threat to kill the two British sergeants it had kidnapped earlier.
 The soldiers were hanged and their bodies booby-trapped and left in a grove near Netanya.
 This operation shocked Britain, despite the explicit threat beforehand, and brought to an end hanging of Jews in the British Mandate of Palestine.
 Meir Nakar, Yaakov Weiss and Avshalom Haviv were the last to ascend the British gallows.

 Today, Haviv, along with the other Olei Hagardom, is revered as a national hero in Israel.
 Streets have been named for him, and postage stamps bearing his image have been issued.
 The letters he wrote to his family and girlfriend Gila have since been compiled into a book titled Four Steps to the Gallows.